nuckarronjones/X-Filter-App/README.md

 - Enable Developer mode (toggle in the top-right corner).
 - Click Load unpacked and select the frontend/dist/ folder.
 - The extension should now appear in your Chrome toolbar.

+### 7. Enjoy!
+- Enjoy your enhanced x.com experience, free of poitical content and advertisements disguised as posts.